 Many people who live with addicts and alcoholics have a difficult time discerning when their living environment has been compromised.
 This is especially true for people who have become accustomed to dealing with an addict's behavior and mistakes.
 If the addict displays violent behavior, such as harming you or breaking things within the home, you should not remain in the living situation.
 If you are being verbally or physically abused in any way, you must get yourself out of the home for your own mental health and wellbeing.

 Communicating with an addict or alcoholic is not an easy task.
 It is important for you to remain calm during your conversation.
-Individuals suffering with an addiction often feel as if they are being attacked, which causes them to defend their actions and withdraw from communication.
+Individuals suffering from an addiction often feel as if they are being attacked, which causes them to defend their actions and withdraw from communication.
 Plan out what you want to say ahead of time to avoid miscommunication and confusion.
 Do not give someone an ultimatum, as this tends to be unsuccessful.
-You can set boundaries instead, but do so in a loving and straightforward way.
+You can set boundaries instead but do so in a loving and straightforward way.
 If the addict does not respect your boundaries, you must take action.

 Friends and family members of addicts often attempt to convince their loved one to seek treatment on their own.
 Unfortunately, this is not always successful.
 Since addiction is a disease, it requires professional intervention and treatment.
 If you have tried to encourage your loved to get help without success, you may want to consider setting up an intervention with a reputable and experienced interventionist at the Virtual Therapist Network.